 (ii) Choose $c$ with $c = 1 \bmod p^n$ and $(\omega_{\Pi} \eta_2)(c) \ne 1 \bmod p$.
 It follows that the factor relating ${}_c \Xi_n^{[a,j]}$ and $\Xi^{[a,j]}_n$ is invertible in $\Zp[\Delta_n]$.
 Thus $\Xi^{[a,j]}_n$ is integral for all $n$ and $\Xi^{[a,j]} $ is a measure. \end{proof}

 The auxiliary character $\eta_2$ was introduced solely for \cref{prop:get rid of c}.
-We must now carry it through all notation, but its only contribution in the rest of the paper will be to the period $\Omega_\Pi^-$.
+We must now carry it through all notation, but its only contribution in the rest of the paper will be to the periods $\Omega_\Pi^\pm$.